mreidsma/talks/aware/awareness.md

 From [The Revolution Will Not Be Standardized](https://webcast.gigtv.com.au/Mediasite/Showcase/vala2018/Presentation/31066bb7c4bc483a8647dc496b4c68181d) by Angela Galvan.

 Note:
 But these search results are also the most visible and used parts of our library websites, and so they speak to our users about our values.
-Yesterday my fellow *Weave Journal of Library User Experience* editor Angela Galvan gave the keynote at VALA in Melbourne.
+In February, my colleague Angela Galvan gave the keynote at VALA in Melbourne.
 She noted "Glitches are the unintentional exposure of values."
 For those of us who study algorithms, problematic results give us a clearer window into what an algorithm values.
 But our users will read that as what we in the library value.
 It is our responsibility to ensure that the values we claim to have are what are reflected in our tools.
 Our responsibility doesn't end when we sign the license agreement.

 -----